 Happy-kid tip: Mango, vanilla, sesame or plum ice cream is a sweet dessert.

 2. Miyabi 45th

 At night, Miyabi 45th is a sophisticated eatery specializing in soba (traditional buckwheat) noodles and other Japanese delicacies.
-But on Wednesday afternoons — conveniently, the day of the week when Seattle schools are often closed for teacher-training days — the lovely Wallingford space (colorful chandeliers, pretty upholstered banquettes) turns into a ramen pop-up luncheonette called Onibaba Ramen.
+But on Wednesday afternoons — conveniently, the day of the week when Seattle schools have a monthly early dismissal — the lovely Wallingford space (colorful chandeliers, pretty upholstered banquettes) turns into a ramen pop-up luncheonette called Onibaba Ramen.
 The weekly rotation of different ramen styles served from 11:30 a.m. to 2 p.m. is an ideal introduction to this Japanese specialty.
 As for the name: It refers to a mythical Japanese demon that looks like a scary old woman who eats humans, a metaphor for chef Soma, who dabbles “in the dark side, serving ramen.”
 (Maybe don’t share that part with the kids!)

 Happy-kid tip: Kids (and grown-ups) will love the house-made syrups for sodas, such as lemongrass and pomegranate.
 Follow with playtime at wonderful, woodsy, pesticide-free Meridian Playground a few blocks away (Seattle Tilth’s children’s garden is also housed there).